-Stiff Leg Deadlifts or Romanian Deadlifts
+5. Stiff Leg Deadlifts and Romanian Deadlifts

-Setup similar to a conventional deadlift except that your feet should be set in a narrower stance and your knees should just barely be bent.
+Setup is similar to a conventional deadlift except that your feet should be set in a narrower stance and your knees should just barely be bent.
 Use a pronated grip until you get strong enough that an alternating grip is warranted.

 The lift: do not use your back!
 This should be another exercise where you drive with your hips and glutes using a straight back.
 The hips should move out and back to allow you to descend.
 Do NOT round your back or ‘bend over’ so to speak.
 Lower the weight down as far as you can without straining your hamstrings or compromising your spine.

 The lift: the Romanian deadlift is another good compound ham exercise.
-Again, form is of essence.
-While similar to the stiff leg deads in the sense that you have to move your hips back during the descent, but the difference is that you can bend the knees a little more through the movement.
+Again, form is of the essence.
+While similar to the stiff leg deads in the sense that you have to move your hips back during the descent, the difference is that you can bend the knees a little more through the movement.
 This often allows one to go lower and lift heavier weight but takes some of the focus directly off the hamstrings.
 Romanian deads are a bit safer for the lower back.